QiduFu/mlClassical/README.md

 # Classical ML Models
 By Qidu(Quentin) Fu

+This repository stores the code for the classical machine learning models.
+The models are implemented from scratch.
+The models are implemented in Python 3.7.

 ## Outline
 - [1 Introduction and Projections](#1)
 - [2 Acknowledgements](#2)

 <a name='1'></a>
 ## 1 Introduction and Projects
-This repository includes common machine learning models implemented from scratch.
-The models are implemented in Python 3.7.
 The models are implemented in the following projects:
 - Project1: [linearRegression](linearRegression.py)
 - Project2: [logisticRegression](logisticRegression.py)
 - Project3: [neutralNetworkForBinaryClassification](nnForBinary.py)